-Rain boots have become a necessary item in the wardrobe, especially for those living in seasonal environments and off temperate coasts.
+Rain boots have become a necessary item in the wardrobe, especially for those living in seasonal environments and along temperate coasts.
 With style often contending with comfort and traction, it can be rather difficult to settle on what's best and what's affordable.
-After having tested 10 different rain boots side-by-side, we will now go over all the fundamentals to what makes a pair of boots truly worthwhile in this article.
-A good place to start is to differentiate these specific boots from alternative waterproof footwear and how each function in their own realms.
+After having tested all kinds of rain boots side-by-side, we've gathered the expertise to go over the fundamentals for what makes a pair of boots truly worthwhile.
+A good place to start is to differentiate rain-specific boots from alternative waterproof footwear and how each function in their realm.

 Rain Boots vs. Winter Boots vs. Waterproof Hiking Boots

-Boots made for trudging in the snow encompass a wide range of activity, from the at-home shoveling duty to snowshoeing comfort.
-Some do carry over into the waterproof hiking category but with added insulation, while others are explicitly designed for heavy duty snow work, mountaineering, etcetera.
+Boots made for trudging in the snow encompass a wide range of activity, from the at-home shoveling duty to heading into the backcountry.
+Many winter boots carry over into the waterproof hiking boot category, except they have added insulation.
 Generally rated down to below-freezing temperatures, the insulation is probably the most distinguishing feature of winter boots, with traction being of high priority as well.
 Basic winter boots are often laced and made of waterproofed nylon, Gore-tex (the two most breathable options), leather, or a combination of leather and nylon (leather being the least breathable option).
-Often taller than the ankles, but not quite up to the calf, winter boots tend to require the aid of gaiters to fully complete the weatherproofing, as trudging through deep snow only collects water at the top of the boot and around the tongue over time.
-The Bogs North Hampton we reviewed did slightly cross the boundary of the winter boot world.
-However, these boots did not perform very well with traction in the snow and over ice, thus keeping it as the intended rain boot.
+Again, the Bogs North Hampton is pretty warm, but doesn't fit as a true winter boot due to its lackluster traction on snow and ice.

 Waterproof Hiking Boots